michael-e/email_template_manager/README.markdown

 [3.0]

-	Moved filter preferences from POST values to configuration menu Added recipients and reply-to values to generate() function Added compatibility with the Members extension
+	Added looping over recipients, so multiple customised emails are possible Moved filter preferences from POST values to configuration menu Added recipients and reply-to values to generate() function Added compatibility with the Members extension